pablolucio97/Study_Content/languages_frameworks_services/languages/python/ignite/introduction_course/python_introduction_course.md

 - Strings: Are text strings.
 - Numbers: Are numbers types, a number can be a real number or a floating number.
 - Booleans: Are binary values for true and false.
-- Lists: Are mutable arrays used to store any type of data.
+- Lists: Are mutable and based on order arrays used to store any type of data.
-- Tuples: Are immutable arrays used to store any type of data.
+- Tuples: Are immutable and based on order arrays used to store any type of data.
 - Dictionaries: Are a list of peers containing keys and values.

 ## General tips